 Timings: 10 AM – 6 PM

-3. Attend The RWAQ Ramadan at The Walk JBR
+3. The Walk JBR – Attend The RWAQ Ramadan

 Wish to experience the glitzy side of Ramadan in Dubai, then get to the RWAQ Ramadan at JBR the Walk.
 A lavish mix of art, food, and shopping, this interactive event offers visitors a unique look at the festival of Ramadan.
-Also, the Ramadan gallery and workshop are sure to blow your mind!
+Also, the Ramadan gallery and workshop are sure to blow your mind if you are visiting Dubai in June!
 The event will be one of the best Dubai June events offering fusion delicacies, retail therapies, art installations, F&B options, and exhibitions inspired by Arabian culture.